 A persistent problem in microfluidics is a lack of three dimensional fluid velocity measurement techniques.
 The reasons for this lack are due largely to the small size of the flows involved.
 There simply isn’t room for multiple cameras or perspectives that are the mainstays of many macroscale 3D velocimetry techniques.
 As a result it is necessary to get clever and to make use of what information you have.

-The result is a measurement technique I invented called Interference Particle Tracking Velocimetry.
+The result is a measurement technique I invented called Bessel Beam Microscopy.
 This technique is fairly unique because it doesn’t rely on distortions of the particle image to determine the depth of the particle.
 Instead, it transforms the particle’s wavefront into a Bessel beam and then uses several key features of the Bessel Beam to determine the three dimensional location of the particle.
 This has several advantages:

-- Large measurement depth.
-I can easily achieve a measurement depth of over 200 um with a 20x lens.
-This depth is easily customizable by changing key optical components of my design.
+- Highly customizable measurement depth and resolution.
+I can easily achieve a measurement depth of over 500 um with a 10x lens or with that same objective a depth resolution on the order of 100 nm.
+This is easily customizable by changing key optical components of my design.

 - Technique does not rely on a single particle feature.
 As a result my technique is insensitive to changes in particle size or intensity.